-About This Users Guide
+About This User's Guide

-This users guide covers basic system features.
+This User's Guide covers basic system features.
 It is designed to be an everyday type of reference for system users.
-The functions described in this guide are programmed by your servicing company.
+The functions described in this guide are programmed by your security company.
 Some of them may not be included in your system.

 Throughout this guide the # symbol refers to a variable numerical quantity, such as the number of points to test.
 Messages that appear in the command center display appear in this guide LIKE THIS.
-Keys that you must press appear LIKE THIS.
+Keys that you must press appear [LIKE THIS].